| Reggie's television

 PT:

-Oh, well, er, have you learned
+Oh, well, er, have

 anything from the European operations of Marks and Spencers, Woolworths